rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	collections that have entered the acquisitions process.
 *	The accessioning team members add collections to their individual accessioning queues based on current workloads and specific expertise.
-*	The Accessioning and Collections Manager and/or Acquisitions Assistant distributes original paperwork for the new assignments.
+*	The Acquisitions Assistant distributes original paperwork for the new assignments.
+*	The Accessioning and Collections Manager will tag the appropriate accessioner in the electronic version of the paperwork on Box.

 ### 2.3.2 Creation of the Accession Record

-The system of record for accession information is ArchivesSpace located on the F: Drive:  ``F:/MARBL/Accession Database/Manuscript Accessions.mbd``.
-All new collection material receives a record in this database upon receipt.
-One accession record should be created per acquisition, meaning there should be at least one record for each invoice, deed, and/or Gift-in-Kind Contribution form.
+The system of record for accession information is [ArchivesSpace](<https://emory.lyrasistechnology.org/>"https://emory.lyrasistechnology.org/").
+The Acquisitions Assistant will create a record in this database upon receipt.
+One accession record should be created per acquisition, meaning there should be one record for each invoice, deed, and/or Gift-in-Kind Contribution form.
 For collections acquired through a simultaneous purchase and gift, there should be separate accession records for each contract.

 **Navigating the Database and Using Microsoft Access**